itsalfredakku/rxops-uikit/docs/design-system/semantic-first-architecture.md

 ## Overview

-The RxOps UI library is evolving toward a **semantic-first approach** where component styling and behavior are primarily driven by the semantic meaning and purpose of the content, rather than purely visual styling decisions.
+The RxOpslibrary is evolving toward a **semantic-first approach** where component styling and behavior are primarily driven by the semantic meaning and purpose of the content, rather than purely visual styling decisions.

 ## Philosophy